Skip to main content

 Shawarma

-Though Levantine in origin, shawarma is ubiquitous in UAE.
-Thinly sliced marinated meat (chicken, lamb, or beef) wrapped in flatbread with garlic sauce, pickles, and vegetables.
-Found on every corner.
+Levantine by origin, shawarma is everywhere in the UAE.
+Thinly sliced marinated chicken, lamb, or beef goes into flatbread with garlic sauce, pickles, and vegetables.
+You will find a stand on just about every corner.

 Camel Meat